 Jackfruit is also increasingly being used in other parts of the world, particularly in the US, as a plant-based meat alternative because the young, unripe fruits soak up flavor well and have a stringy, “meat-like” texture when cooked.

-You may have seen jackfruit popping up in stores and on menus — for example, jackfruit tacos and jackfruit BBQ sandwiches are popular ways to prepare it.
+You may have seen it popping up in stores and on menus — for example, jackfruit tacos and BBQ sandwiches are popular ways to prepare it.

 But what do you need to know about this food?
 And should it be something you look for and use in your own cooking?

 What Is Jackfruit?
 Where Does It Grow?

 Jackfruit is a species of tree in the fig, mulberry, and breadfruit family.

 The plant originated in southwest India, where it grows abundantly.
 And throughout history jackfruit spread to other parts of India, southeast Asia, the East Indies, the Philippines, Thailand, Malaysia, and Indonesia.

 It also grows in Africa and is relatively popular in Brazil and Suriname as well.
 Jackfruit trees typically grow in tropical and near-tropical conditions, but they can also be produced in Florida, Hawaii, and Australia.

 The largest tree-borne fruit in the world, jackfruit can weigh up to 100 pounds and grow up to three feet long.
 (Though, the average size of the fruit is 10 to 25 pounds.)